Can I Hire Someone to Drive My Car for Me? Yes — Here's How Driveaway Works

 ★★★★★

 This is our third year using Car Driveaway for our fall move from Connecticut to Naples.
 The driver arrived on time, the car showed up in perfect condition four days later, and we could track it the entire way.
-We've tried auto transport before and honestly prefer this — faster, easier, and we can pack the trunk with things we need for the season.
+Faster, easier, and we can pack the trunk with things we need for the season.

-— Richard & Susan M., seasonal residents, CT → FL
+— Richard and Susan M., seasonal residents, CT to FL

 ★★★★★